Enterprise

 Travel through open farmland vistas that change with the seasons.
 Yellow fields of canola and green fields of wheat, oats or barley in winter and spring give way to the golden hues of early summer and the patchwork quilt of ploughed fields in the autumn.
 You will see that the Wheatbelt’s primary enterprise is the growing and transport of grain.

 Broad acre dry land farming is the backbone of the Central Wheatbelt.
-Around 40% of the States grain harvest comes from the region.
-The CBH Grain Storage and Transfer Depot at Merredin is capable of storing up to 470,000 tonnes of grain while every town has its wheat silos and rail network.
+The CBH Grain Storage and Transfer Depot at Merredin is capable of storing up to 600,000 tonnes of grain while every town has its wheat silos and rail network.

 Research into wheat varieties, agronomy, and agricultural pests and diseases is a continuing process.
-The Dryland Research Institute at Merredin and the Wongan Hills Research Station, operated by Agriculture WA, are the major research organisation in the region.
+The 100 year old Dryland Research Institute at Merredin operated by department of Primary Industries and Regional development, is the major agricultural research organisation in the region.

 The region holds many heritage sites and museums that illustrate the evolution of the grain industry, the machinery used and the dedication of generations of farmers and railway people in establishing the efficient industry there is today.